haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_theory.md

 - Develop the aiblity to perform new anayses, troubleshoot, and find help from the GIS community to solve your problems

 ### Structure
+The course consists of **9 exercises**, each accompanied by a piece of theory.
+The first exercise, which is the one
 - Completion methods
 - Practical schedule
 - Evaluation